Prometheus-Extractor/prometheus/README.md

 ./run-cluster
 ```

-That command creates a jar containing the program and all dependencies by running `sbt -Dmode=cluster assembly` then uploads them to cluster and runs `spark-submit`.
+That command creates a jar containing the program and all dependencies by running `sbt -Dmode=cluster assembly` then uploads it to cluster and runs `spark-submit`.